LMFLOSS: A Hybrid Loss For Imbalanced Medical Image Classification: Materials and methods

-Here, $\alpha$ and $\beta$ are constant and considered hyperparameters which can be adjusted.
-Thus, our proposed loss function jointly optimized two separate loss functions in a single framework.
-From trial and error, we found that ascribing the same weight to both components yield good results.
+Here, \textalpha~ and \textbeta~ are constants and considered hyperparameters that can be adjusted.
+Thus, our proposed method jointly optimized two separate loss functions in a single framework.
+The outputs from the last fully connected layer of the model were used to calculate both the LDAM and Focal loss values.
+The hyperparameters were then adjusted to balance the influence of each loss function.
+From trial and error, we found that setting the \textalpha~ and \textbeta~ values between 0.5 to 2.0 yielded the best results.
+We present a detailed analysis of the hyperparameter values later in the results section.